Azure/Enterprise-Scale-for-AVS/well-architected/design-areas/security.md

 #### Impact: _Security_

 The operating system is susceptible to vulnerabilities if not patched and regularly updated, which can put your entire platform at risk.
 Patching regularly combined with an endpoint protection solution helps prevent common attack vectors that target the OS and keep your systems up to date.
 Regularly performing  vulnerability scans and assessments will identify and remediate security weaknesses or vulnerabilities.

-Azure Defender for Cloud has unique tools that provide advanced threat protection across your Azure VMware Solution and on-premises virtual machines (VMs). including
+- Azure Defender for Cloud has unique tools that provide advanced threat protection across your Azure VMware Solution and on-premises virtual machines (VMs) including

-  - - File integrity monitoring
+   - File integrity monitoring
-  - - Fileless attack detection
+   - Fileless attack detection
-  - - Operating system patch assessment
+   - Operating system patch assessment
-  - - Security misconfigurations assessment
+   - Security misconfigurations assessment
-  - - Endpoint protection assessment
+   - Endpoint protection assessment

   ### Recommendations